top of page

 The Iron Fist

-On August 9, 2020, unprecedented ballot falsifications in Belarus caused a massive explosion of protests throughout the country.
-Thousands of protesters poured out into the streets to demand that Alexander Lukashenko leave office.
-The Belarusian people claimed that more than 80% of voters had voted for Svetlana Tikhanovskaya, not Lukashenko.
+On August 9, 2020, unprecedented election fraud in Belarus sparked a massive wave of protests across the country.
+Thousands of demonstrators flooded the streets, demanding that Alexander Lukashenko step down.
+The Belarusian people claimed that over 80% had actually voted for Svetlana Tikhanovskaya—not Lukashenko.

-Not all countries shared the Belarusian people’s desire to see their country free of Lukashenko’s dictatorship.
-Dictators of such countries as Russia, China, and Kazakhstan congratulated Lukashenko on his “victory” and gave full support to the Belarusian dictator.
-These leaders were all raised and inspired by the ideology of communism and totalitarianism.
+However, not all countries supported the Belarusian people’s desire to rid themselves of dictatorship.
+The leaders of Russia, China, and Kazakhstan congratulated Lukashenko on his so-called “victory” and offered him their full support.
+These leaders, shaped and inspired by communist and totalitarian ideologies, saw in Lukashenko a kindred spirit.

-Lukashenko is another example of such dictators: He was born in 1954 and 100% became a product of the Soviet regime.
-To this day, he has retained not only the structure but also the essence of the KGB.
-Throughout his 26-year reign, with the KGB’s help and structures, he kept all Belarus people under an iron fist.
-Throughout these years, many opponents to his regime have vanished without a trace.
+Lukashenko is yet another product of this system.
+Born in 1954, he is a pure creation of the Soviet regime.
+To this day, he has preserved not only the structure but also the spirit of the KGB.
+Throughout his 26-year rule, he employed KGB-style repression to maintain strict control over the Belarusian people.
+Many of his political opponents have disappeared without a trace.

-Prior to 2000, Lukashenko fully hoped he would become Boris Yeltsin’s successor.
-Indeed, on December 8, 1999, Lukashenko and Yeltsin signed an agreement for integration—a merger of the two states.
+Before 2000, Lukashenko harbored hopes of succeeding Boris Yeltsin.
+Indeed, on December 8, 1999, he and Yeltsin signed an agreement to integrate their two states.

-However, when Vladimir Putin came to power in 2000, the situation changed dramatically.
+But when Vladimir Putin rose to power in 2000, everything changed.

 Slippery Lukashenko